oSoWoSo/open-source_rules/README.md

-OPEN SOURCE RULES - from us for us - we can make own rules
+OPEN SOURCE RULES - from us for us

 Simple idea: We can create our own rules!